adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

-# Jax and Generative AI for Science
+# JAX and Generative AI for Science

 Presented by **Axel Donath**, **Patrick Kidger**, **Johanna Haffner** and **Francois Lanusse**